3 Must-Try Green Tea Desserts

 This recipe is a modern, creamy equivalent of what used to be shaved ice made from Japanese green tea.
 This dessert often found its way onto royal tables as early as the 1800s.

 Today, you can make delicious ice cream from brewed Sencha green tea that tastes every bit as gorgeous as anything you'd find in an ice cream parlor.

 - Put the cream, whole milk, sugar, tea bags, and salt in a medium saucepan.
 Over medium-low heat, bring the milk mixture to a light simmer.

-- Remove the pan from heat and let the tea steep for about 30 minutes (cover it, if you wish).
+- Remove the pan from the heat and let the tea steep for about 30 minutes (cover it if you wish).
 Squeeze the tea bags (you'll want to extract as much flavor as possible) and discard them.

-- Bring the milk mixture back to a light simmer again while you beat the egg yolks in a separate bowl.
-Remove the milk mixture from heat.
+- Bring the milk mixture back to a light simmer while you beat the egg yolks in a separate bowl.
+Remove the milk mixture from the heat.